rust-lang/book/second-edition/nostarch/chapter16.md

 hi number 5 from the spawned thread!
 ```

+The `thread::sleep` function will force a thread to stop its execution for a
+short duration, allowing a different thread to run, so that they will probably
-The threads will probably take turns, but that’s not guaranteed: it depends on
+take turns, but that’s not guaranteed: it depends on how your operating system
-how your operating system schedules the threads.
-In this run, the main thread
+schedules the threads.
+In this run, the main thread printed first, even though
-printed first, even though the print statement from the spawned thread appears
+the print statement from the spawned thread appears first in the code.
+And even
-first in the code.
-And even though we told the spawned thread to print until
+though we told the spawned thread to print until `i` is 9, it only got to 5
-`i` is 9, it only got to 5 before the main thread shut down.
+before the main thread shut down.

 If you run this code and only see one thread, or don’t see any overlap, try
 increasing the numbers in the ranges to create more opportunities for a thread